¡Welcome!

 Characteristics of sloths

-One of the most emblematic creatures of the tropics in Costa Rica is the sloths.
-These charismatic animals with dense hair live in the forest, immersed in the vegetation, sometimes they are confused with mounds of termites or imitate the environment very well, which makes it very difficult to spot them.
+The sloth is one of the most emblematic creatures of the tropics in Costa Rica.
+These charismatic animals with dense hair live in the forest, immersed in the vegetation; sometimes, they are confused with mounds of termites or imitate the environment very well, which makes it very difficult to spot them.

-The roads go through the natural habitat of the sloths; often, they are trying to understand this big asphalt mace in the middle of their house, their forest.
-Many are injured, others orphaned due to different reasons (dog attacks, road raids, destruction of its habitat), where the human being is always responsible.
+The roads go through the natural habitat of the sloths; often, they are trying to understand this giant asphalt mace in the middle of their house, their forest.
+Many are injured, and others are orphaned due to different reasons (dog attacks, road raids, destruction of their habitat), where the human being is always responsible.

 Costa rica animal rescue center

-The volunteer with sloths in Costa Rica plays an essential role in the rehabilitation of these beautiful creatures, improve their health requires many hours of work.
-Both day and night so that the sloths can return to their natural habitat.
-At NATUWA, volunteers learn everything about the management and care of the charismatic sloths.
+Volunteers play a vital role in rehabilitating these beautiful creatures, dedicating countless hours of work, both day and night, to ensure that sloths can be returned to their natural habitat.
+At NATUWA, volunteers gain comprehensive knowledge about the management and care of these charismatic sloths.

 Volunteer with sloths Costa Rica, NATUWA Sanctuary.